ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpot-api/SDKs/python-sdk.md

 2. Click on the account icon in the top right corner
 3. Select "API keys" from the dropdown menu

+**The API keys are valid for 6 months from their generation date.
+Please store these keys securely, as they cannot be retrieved from Jaqpot after initial generation.
+If your keys are lost or expired, you will need to generate new ones by following the same steps above.**

 There are two methods to set up your API credentials as environment variables:

 ### Method 1: Direct Python Setup